Getting Ready for In Vitro Fertilization: Pre-Treatment IVF Instructions

 In vitro fertilization is one of the most popular procedures for couples that are struggling to conceive.
 It has helped thousands of families become pregnant.
 At Arizona Associates for Reproductive Health, our fertility specialists will guide you through every step of this fertility treatment to improve your chances for success.
 IVF is a complex but potentially rewarding process for patients who want to conceive.
 When you undergo this treatment at our Scottsdale fertility clinic, it is important that you follow our pre-treatment IVF instructions so that you are well prepared for an effective cycle.
-Below, we explain how to begin your IVF process and what you can do to make your treatment as productive as possible.
+In our IVF preparation checklist, we explain how to begin your IVF process and what you can do to make your treatment as productive as possible.

 Give Your Fertility Specialist as Much Information as You Can